Abstract polytope: Formal definition

 An n-polytope is a polytope of rank n.
 The abstract polytope associated with a real convex polytope is also referred to as its face lattice.

 The simplest polytopes

-Rank < 1
+Ranks −1 and 0

-There is just one poset for each rank −1 and 0.
+There is just one poset for rank −1 and 0.
 These are, respectively, the null face and the point.
 These are not always considered to be valid abstract polytopes.